osamaishtiaq/osamaishtiaq.github.io/README.md

 ## **Osama Ishtiaq**
- **usamaoic@gmail.com +923002770524**
+ **osamaishtiaqdev@gmail.com +923002770524**
  **Languages : English (Fluent)**

 ### Professional Summary
-* Proficient in developing modern service oriented systems leveraging cloud infrastructure and containers using Node.js (Express.js, NestJS) and.Net Core C# Ecosystems.
+* Proficient in developing modern service oriented systems leveraging cloud infrastructure and containers using Node.js (Express.js, NestJS) and C# .Net Core.
-* Proficient in developing APIs using both Rest and Soap protocols.
 * Proficient in developing Angular (MEAN) and React.js (MERN) Stack SPA Applications with Backends Express.js and NestJS Backend.
-* Proficient in developing Enterprise systems using .Net and Microsoft Technologies with both Microsoft Azure and On-premise Infrastructure.
 * Strong knowledge of fundamental Software Engineering principles, Design patterns and Best practices.
-* Strong grasp of JavaScript (Frontend + Backend), C#, TypeScript, SQL, XML, Python, C++, SCSS and XML language.
-GraphQL, ASP.NET MVC and Express middleware development.

 ### Work Experience
-**Senior Software Engineer - AION Digital (July 2021 - Present)**
+**Full Stack Developer - Bettersource (July 2021 - Jan 2022)**
-Working on revamping KFHK bank infrastructure and all applications.
-I've worked on implementing application wide audit logging microservice on backend using express.js framework and introduced sensitive information masking enging.
-On the front end I've developed Admin portal from scratch using Angular framework and worked on implementing KYC video call verification feature using React.js and mirrorfly integration.
-Some of the technologies I've worked on are Node.js, NestJS framework, Docker, SQL Server, Redis, Angular framework and React.js.
+I worked as full stack javascript engineer on developing digital transformation solution for a client and also developing banking platform product.
+Working on both the front end (using Angular framework and React.js) as well as backend (different microservices and middlewares development using Nodejs Express and NestJS framework).
+**Work summary:**
+- Bootstrapped and Implemented front end of the Administrative application from scratch
+- Designed and implemented audit logging to be used for all microservices
+- Designed and implemented strategy for securing sensitive client data.
+- Responsible for writing and managing database migrations.
+- Deploying to docker containers and CI/CD

 **Senior Software Engineer - ZEPCOM (Aug 2020 - July 2021)**
 Providing my services as a Senior Software Engineer (.Net) at ZEPCOM.
-At ZEPCOM, My work includes working on F4Tech's Data-Driven Natural Resource Management Solutions.
+At ZEPCOM, My work included working on F4Tech's Data-Driven Natural Resource Management Solutions.
 F4Tech is one of the leading names in Natural Resources Management solutions providers.
 I, with a team of specialized developers, are responsible for their database, web portals and web applications development and maintenance.

 **Software Engineer - Viftech Solutions (Pvt.)
 Ltd / Awesome Technologies Inc. (Nov 2018-Aug 2020)**
 My role at Viftech Solutions is primarily that of a Full Stack .Net Developer however I've worked on, developed and improved upon many products like custom ETL Tools, Data Warehousing solutions, Loan Origination Systems like Encompass and BytePro Enterprise, Mortgage system plugins, Building Inspection systems, Shopify Ecommerce websites and Shopify custom apps and themes development, Managements Systems, Information Systems, Chatbots and many more diverse range of software products.
 Here I've learned and worked in various mobile and web development technologies like Angular, Azure Devops, .Net Core, SSRS Reporting and many more and learned about various application architecture patterns and best practices.